 And not every time block has to be the same length of time.

 My downtime time block is much longer than my cleaning time block because I’m a happier mom when I’m relaxed.

-Use the FREE time blocking template to figure out how long you’ll designate for each time block.
+Use the time blocking template inside the Productivity Power Pack to figure out how long you’ll designate for each time block.

 Don’t forget to avoid underestimating your time.
 It’s better to schedule too much time for a task than not enough.